 Now that you mastered multiplication problems, it's time to discover their cousin.
 Division word problems are often the ones students stumble on the most.
 But after this lesson, you will soon be gliding through them with ease.
 You will even discover how to solve those tricky before and after scenarios.

 This lesson tackles fraction word problems that are easy to visualize with a unit bar model.
 You will be amazed by how much a simple model can help students understand complex fraction concepts.

 If you've ever needed to figure out how many miles you will get out of a few gallons of gas, you will appreciate this lesson on rate word problems.
 You will learn how to set up the two different things being compared in a typical rate problem (like miles per gallon or cookies per plate).

-Now that you've discovered rates, this lesson talks about ratio problems.
-Let's say you have 3 candy bars to my 1, and Jill has 2 to your 3.
+Now that you've discovered rates, it's time to learn about ratio problems.
+Imagine that you have 3 candy bars to Timmy's 1, and Jill has 2 to your 3.
 That's a 3:1:2 ratio.
 These problems don't have to be any more complex than multiplication problems—it's all about finding the base unit and working from there.

 This lesson introduces the Singapore approach to percent word problems The nice thing about percent problems is that most of the time, you're not working with more than 100%.
 With your handy percent ruler (a great model drawing trick), these problems become a snap.

 By now you may feel like a Singapore Math pro!
 In this lesson, you will have the opportunity to apply what you've learned so far in this course.
 This lesson focuses on solving word problems and matching a word problem to a pre-created model.

 Now that you've learned how to successfully integrate model drawing with so many kinds of word problems, you will learn how you can take all of this information into your classroom.
 This lesson is all about how to introduce model drawing the right way, how to practice before you present the lessons, and how to give your students ample opportunities to learn with you and on their own.